shawn-thorn/shawnthorn.com/content/home/chemical-free.md

 Shawn finds the core cause of your child's difficulties, as opposed to using medication.
 His holistic and sugar-free approach keeps youths mentally, physically, and emotionally engaged.

-Shawn can help wean your child from medications.
+Shawn can help wean your child off of medications.